DTan13/blog.dtan13.tech/content/posts/2021/10/01/understanding-colors-and-styles-in-terminal.md

 <!-- Add Summary Here -->

-Learn to easily output colors in terminal.
+Learn to easily print colored text and styles in terminal.

 <!--more-->